mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ];
 ```

-In this case, tree routing tree will differ from the bundle routing tree:
+In this case, the routing tree will differ from the bundle routing tree:

 - The routing tree will have a single root node called `/` with three children: `/intro`, `/main`, and `/about`.
 - The bundle routing tree will have root node named after the file which contains the routes definitions (`app.routing-module.ts` for Angular and `App.tsx` for React), and two children (for Angular - `./main/main.module` and `./about/about.module`, and for React - `./Main.tsx` and `./About.tsx`).
 In this case, the routing tree and the bundle routing tree differ because two routes point to the same chunk entry point.

 ## Bundle Page Graph

-We already defined the page graph as the navigation graph which we got from given source, with aggregated routes.
+We already defined the page graph as the navigation graph which we got from given source with aggregated routes (Google Analytics, let's say).
 If instead of the routes, we get the entry points of their corresponding chunks, we'll get the bundle page graph.

 Keep in mind that we may not have 1:1 correspondence between chunk entry point and a route.
 This is possible in the case when not all the routes are loaded lazily.
-In such case, we may need to combine several nodes from the page graph to one.
+In such case, we need to combine several nodes from the page graph to one.
 If we form the bundle page graph from a weighted page graph, the bundle page graph will be weighted as well.
+The difference is that the weights of the edges going from a given chunk entry point will equal to the sum of the corresponding edges of the merged nodes from the page graph.

 # Technical Details